-Power On Self-Test
+Power On Self Test

-Each time the switch is powered on, rebooted or reset, the switch automatically runs POST.
-During POST, the port status LEDs flash, verifying that the switch is operating properly.
+Each time the switch is powered on, rebooted or reset, the switch automatically runs a Power On Self Test (POST).
+During POST the port status LEDs flash, verifying that the switch is operating properly.
 POST completes in approximately six minutes, with total boot time approximately seven minutes.